giselehbm/CCI_ImgAnalysis_2023/README.md

 - [x] How to extract quantitative information from images
 - [x] Understand which image artifacts can be corrected by image analysis and which artifacts cannot

+The images to be used in Day 1 can be downloaded from this [link](https://drive.google.com/drive/folders/1pEP9XFZJpQgwGJfJxSOwk5vNbUB_7A52?usp=sharing)

 ## :alarm_clock: Schedule

 * **09:00-09:15** Welcome, check computers and FIJI installations